criver9/Inferring-FPP/README.md

    link to the code:
    http://nsb-entropy.sourceforge.net/

-2. The file GenerateFig3AutoGit.m generates figures similar to Fig5 in [1].
+2. The file GenerateFig3AutoGit.m generated Fig 5 in [1].

+3. The file GenerateFig6AutoGit.m generated Fig 6 in [1].

+4. The file GenerateFig7AutoGit.m generated Fig 7 in [1].